evanwill/workshop-template-b/content/2-lesson.md

 ---
-title: Start
+title: Get Started
-nav: true
+nav: Start
+topics: Template; Config; Lorem ipsum
 ---

-# Get Started

 The `workshop-template-b` [repository](https://github.com/evanwill/workshop-template-b) is a skeleton project.
 This [site](https://evanwill.github.io/workshop-template-b/) demonstrates the output on gh-pages, and the content pages serve as examples.